Higher Vector Bundles

-Some potential applications of the theory would be (i) Revisit the Bott's spectral sequence of $G$ with an intrinsic description of the symmetric powers of $Ad(G)$ \cite{ac}; (ii) Regard multiplicative forms and tensors as morphisms of higher vector bundles among the exterior powers of the adjoint and the co-adjoint representations $Ad(G),Ad^*(G)$ \cite{bc,bd}; and (iii) Develop the $K$-theory of differentiable stacks, extending the several approaches to orbifold $K$-theory that appear in the literature, see e.g. \cite{fht}.
+Some potential applications of the theory would be to revisit the Bott's spectral sequence of a Lie groupoid $G$ with an intrinsic description of the symmetric powers of $Ad(G)$ \cite{ac}, and to regard multiplicative forms and tensors as morphisms of higher vector bundles among the exterior powers of the adjoint and the co-adjoint representations $Ad(G),Ad^*(G)$ \cite{bc}.

-\begin{remark} Since some of the main examples are actually VB-groupoids, it may be tempting to define tensor products between VB-groupoids, avoiding higher vector bundles.
-This is what \cite{bl,roy} tried to do in the case $G=\ast$, claiming that the level-wise tensor product of 2-vector spaces is a 2-vector space.
-But this is not correct, there is an issue with the domain of the multiplication, for $(V_1\times_{V_0}V_1)\otimes(W_1\times_{W_0} W_1)$ and $(V_1\otimes W_1)\times_{V_0\otimes W_0}(V_1\otimes W_1)$ may not agree.
-The level-wise tensor product of the nerves is well-defined, but not a 1-groupoid in general. \end{remark}

-\begin{example} Regard the Lie group $\R$ as a VB-groupoid over the point $\ast$ (a 2-vector space).
-The level-wise tensor product $\R\otimes \R$ between its nerve is a simplicial vector space but not a 1-groupoid.
-Two different simplices in $(\R\otimes \R)_2$ with the same 1-horn are: